calebjsec/VPN-Deployment-with-BDF-XDP-Technology-by-Path-Network/README.md

 ## Firewall Configuration

-**Whitelist the following ports utilizing the FranTech Stallion Panel**
+*Whitelist the following ports utilizing the FranTech Stallion Panel.*
 *SSH (Port 22): Used for secure remote access to the server.*

 ![SSH (Port 22): Used for secure remote access to the server.](https://imgur.com/Nt6kwoF.png)